kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

 Deleting the K8s Node where stream leader NATS Pod was deployed resulted in the JetStream stream to be unavailable as there was only one replica of the stream.
-NATS stoppped accepting any new event for that steam and event-publisher-proxy was failing to publish any event to NATS.
-The system started to work again as soon as the crashed NATS Pod was deployed on anther Node and stream became available again.
+NATS stopped accepting any new events for that steam and event-publisher-proxy was failing to publish any event to NATS.
+The system started to work again as soon as the crashed NATS Pod was deployed on another Node and stream became available again.
 Therefore, a single stream relpica is not enough to cater a situation of single-node failure.

 ## Test Scenario 3: NATS Pod (JetStream Stream Leader) deleted during test